Studying Abroad Costs a Fortune?

-This has to be one of most steadfast study abroad myths, but it’s also one of the most inaccurate.
-The key word here is “studying,” something that people who merely “travel” don’t do.
-Of course, travelling and sightseeing are certainly added bonuses of going abroad, but at the end of the day, students pay for an international education, something that they can’t get when they just visit an area.
+This has to be one of the most steadfast study abroad myths, but it’s also one of the most inaccurate.
+The keyword here is “studying,” something that people who merely “travel” don’t do.
+Of course, travelling and sightseeing are certainly added bonuses of going abroad, but at the end of the day, students pay for international education, something that they can’t get when they just visit an area.

 Studying abroad also affords students the opportunity to interact with people of a certain culture, hone their language skills and gain a deeper insight into a culture in a way that they cannot experience when travelling.
 In learning about new cultures and people, students often discover that they learn more about themselves as well.